kchu01/sim-city-bomb-squad/README.md

-# JavaScript Timers: Sim City Bomb Squad
+# JS Game: Sim City Bomb Squad
 Someone left a bomb in the middle of Sim City.
 It's your first day on the bomb squad and it's your job to defuse it.
 The entire city is relying on you!